-Cogeco Communications' operating results are not generally subject to material seasonal fluctuations.
+Cogeco's operating results are not generally subject to material seasonal fluctuations.
 Although, in the Canadian and American broadband services segments, the number of Internet and video services customers are generally lower in the second half of a fiscal year as a result of the beginning of the vacation period, the end of the television season, and students leaving their campuses at the end of the school year.
 Cogeco Communications offers its services in several towns with educational institutions.
 In the American broadband services segment, certain areas are also subject to seasonal fluctuations during the winter and summer seasons.
+Furthermore, the media business also faces certain seasonal variations.